Bellaire, Texas: Parks and recreation

-Jacquet Park consists of a playground and picnic area.

-The 1.5 acre Lafayette Park includes a playground and picnic area, an open play area, and the Officer Lucy Dog Park.

-The .75 acre Locust Park consists of an open play area and a shaded picnic area.

-The 1.795 acre Loftin Park consists of open green space.

-The 2.547 acre Mulberry Park at 700 Mulberry Lane includes a playground area, a picnic shelter, a youth baseball field, and three lighted tennis courts.

-The 6.6 acre Paseo Park along Bellaire Boulevard includes an esplanade, the Bellaire Trolley and the Special Event area.

-The 7 acre Pin Oak Park along the West Loop South (610 Loop) includes two lighted baseball fields, one lighted soccer and American football field, one jogging track, and three basketball/tennis courts.

-The 4.1 acre Russ Pitman Park includes the Henshaw House, the Nature Discovery Area, a playground area, a sheltered picnic area, a self-guided nature trail, two pavilions, and an aviary.

 Evelyn's Park, on the former Teas Nursery property, is 5 acre large.
 The dedication ceremony of the future Evelyn's Park was held on June 25, 2011.
 The groundbreaking was in June 2015, and the opening was scheduled for April 22, 2017.
 The Yellow House has food establishments; it housed the Ivy & James restaurant until June 30, 2018.

 As of 1996, Bellaire prohibits smoking in public parks and dogs in all non-dog public parks; as of that year, smoking in public parks incurs a fine of $500.
 The ordinance was adopted around 1996 by a 4–3 vote.

 Bellaire holds annual Fourth of July parades and annual "'snow' in the park" Christmas celebrations.

 Bellaire's Little League baseball team entered the Little League World Series in 2000; the team lost to the team of Maracaibo, Venezuela.
 In 2002 Bellaire's little league team was placed in the same league as the West University Place team.
 Previously they played in separate leagues.

 The Weekley YMCA in Houston includes Bellaire in its service area, It opened in 1951 as the Southwest YMCA. in West University Place.
 The current facility in Braeswood Place, Houston broke ground in 2001.